 Where do you put in structures, and where do you just let go?
 And how do you decide?
-Here are some of the questions we have been discussing during coaches’ club sessions, and at my house, too:
+Here are some of the questions we have been discussing during PSS group coaching sessions (and at my house, too):

 - Do I give my child a medication holiday?